People experiencing true remission - defines honeymoon - suprising facts on beta-cell regeneration.

 Honeymoon - Partial Remission: What is this Exactly?

 Parents often hear doctors refer to something called the "honeymoon period" after a child has been diagnosed with type-1 diabetes.
 This is a patient-friendly term that means the person is showing signs of improved pancreas insulin output and therefore requires less insulin.
 Not all children are lucky enough to achieve a "honeymoon."
-Numbers from different studies show only about 50-70% of children diagnosed with type-1 diabetes bounce into the honeymoon, with the lower percentage going with children under age 5 and the higher percentage going with older children.
+Numbers from different studies show only about 50-70% of children diagnosed with type-1 diabetes are able to achieve honeymoon status, with the lower percentage going with children under age 5 and the higher percentage going with older children.
 The honeymoon period usually begins one month after diagnosis and peaks at 3 months.
 It is believed to occur because of improved new beta-cell growth within the child's pancreas.
 It then begins a gradual decline month after month with most children ending the honeymoon after 9 months.
-Apparently, different doctors use different criteria to define the honeymoon period.
-Using the latest definition (called insulin dose-adjusted A1C), about 60% of children are in the honeymoon 3 months after diagnosis - 50% at 6 months - and only about 25% of patients are honeymooning at 12 months.
+Apparently, different doctors use different criteria to define the honeymoon period, but using the latest definition (called insulin dose-adjusted A1C), about 60% of children are in the honeymoon 3 months after diagnosis - 50% at 6 months - and only about 25% are "honeymooning" at 12 months.
 The term partial-remission is also used to describe the honeymoon period, therefore, both terms refer to the same observation.
-Some facilities describe the honeymoon (or partial remission) as having an A1C of 7.5% or less while others define it as an A1C of 6% or lower.
-For those not familiar with diabetes, the A1C (same as HbA1C) is considered a more accurate way to measure blood glucose.
-This number is used to give us more of an average blood glucose level over the past 6-8 weeks, rather than just one day.
+Some facilities describe the honeymoon as having an A1C of 7.5% or less while others define it as an A1C of 6% or lower.
+For those not familiar with diabetes, the A1C (same as HbA1C) is considered a more accurate way to measure blood glucose since it basically measures the amount of glucose that has been stored by our red blood cells.
+This number is used to give an average blood glucose level over the past 6-8 weeks, rather than just one day.
 Six to eight weeks is the lifespan of a red blood cell and red blood cells act like a sponge to gradually soak up glucose during their short life span.

 One of the newest definitions of partial remission (and takes a little more time to calculate) was proposed by Dr. Henrik B. Mortensen at the Glostrup University Hospital in Denmark.
 Their method is called IDAA1C which stands for insulin dose-adjusted A1C.
 This is a mathematical formula that first calculates the daily dose of insulin in units per kilogram for the child and multiplies this by 4, and then adding this to the child's A1C%.
 Yes, I know I lost you on that, but here's an example to make it easier to undersand.
 My son has a weight of 124 lbs which is about 56 kilograms.
 He takes about 12 units of insulin daily including his nightime Lantis.
 Bringing out the calculator, we are going to divide the 12 units by 56 kilograms.
 So, we type in 12, press the divide symbol and then hit 56.
 This gives us the decimal 0.47.
 Next, we multipy .47 x 4 and get 1.8.
 The final step is to add this 1.8 to his last A1C of 5.5 which gives us a score of 7.3.
-Since anything less than 9 is considered partial remission, we can say that my son Alan is still in his honeymoon (or partial remission) after having diabetes for 8 months.
-This latest definition for partial remission is a little more difficult to achieve but is said to be more accurate at predicting actual insulin production.
+Since anything less than 9 is considered partial remission, we can say that my son Alan is still in his honeymoon (or partial remission) after having diabetes for 10 months.
+This latest definition for partial remission is a little more difficult to calculate but is said to be more accurate at predicting actual insulin production.
 How long does the honeymoon last?
-Only 25% of those who reached the honeymoon at all are still there after 12 months, which works out to about 15% of all people diagnosed with type-1 diabetes.
-So, if your child makes it to 12 months and still is in partial-remission, you won the lottery and are doing something right so congratulations!
+Only 25% of those who were able to reach the honeymoon are still there after 12 months, so, if your child makes it to 12 months and is still in partial-remission, you won the lottery and are doing something right so congratulations!

 Vol. 32(8): 1384-1390, Aug 2009